Kozuka with Oar Design, Signed: Yujo saku; authenticated by Mitsumasa (kao)

 1 set

-Gold, silver, and shakudo are inlaid on a plain copper base with high-inlay coloring.
-The straight lines of the plum branch around the edge and the curves of the daffodil leaves on the top are contrasting.
+Gold, silver, and shakudō are worked in high relief with applied and inlaid colored‑metal decoration on a polished copper ground.
+The straight lines of the plum branch on the fuchi contrast beautifully with the graceful curves of the narcissus leaves on the kashira.

 1828–1898